-- 19.4.2.1 A DOC is performed whenever there is a change in instrument type (e.g., new instrumentation), method, or personnel (e.g., analyst has not performed the method within the last 12 months). - 19.4.2.2 An IDOC for an analyst must be thoroughly documented and approved by the QA Manager prior to independently analyzing client samples or reviewing data (first- or second-level review).
+An IDOC for an analyst must include all analytes that the laboratory performs.
+The IDOC must be thoroughly documented and approved by the QA Manager prior to independently analyzing client samples or reviewing data (first- or second-level review).
 All associated documentation must be retained in accordance with the laboratory's archiving procedures.

-19.4.2.3 Ongoing DOCs for analysts must be performed and approved by the QA Manager annually or a new IDOC is performed, in order to continue or resume analyzing client samples or reviewing data (first- or second-level reviews).
+Ongoing DOCs for analysts may include all analytes that the laboratory performs or only those analytes that are routinely analyzed as long as all analytes that the laboratory performs are included in at least one analyst's DOC (initial or ongoing) every two years.
+Ongoing DOCs are approved by the QA Manager annually or a new IDOC is performed, in order to continue or resume analyzing client samples or reviewing data (first- or second-level reviews).
 All associated documentation must be retained in accordance with the laboratory's archiving procedures.

-- 19.4.2.4 The laboratory must have an approved SOP, demonstrate satisfactory performance, and conduct an MDL study.
-There may be other requirements, as stated within the published method or regulations (e.g., RT window study). - Note: In some instances, a situation may arise where a client requests that an unusual analyte be reported using a method where this analyte is not normally reported.
+The laboratory must have an approved SOP, demonstrate satisfactory performance, and conduct an MDL study.
+There may be other requirements, as stated within the published method or regulations (e.g., RT window study).

+Note: In some instances, a situation may arise where a client requests that an unusual analyte be reported using a method where this analyte is not normally reported.
 If the analyte is being reported for regulatory purposes, the method must meet all procedures outlined within this QAM (SOP, MDL, and DOC).
-If the client states that the information is not for regulatory purposes, the result may be reported as long as the following criteria are met: - The instrument is calibrated for the analyte to be reported using the criteria for the method and ICV/CCV criteria are met (unless an ICV/CCV is not required by the method or criteria are per project DQOs). - The laboratory's nominal or default RL is equal to the QL, must be at or above the lowest non-zero standard in the calibration curve, and must be reliably determined.
+If the client states that the information is not for regulatory purposes, the result may be reported as long as the following criteria are met:

+- The instrument is calibrated for the analyte to be reported using the criteria for the method and ICV/CCV criteria are met (unless an ICV/CCV is not required by the method or criteria are per project DQOs). - The laboratory's nominal or default RL is equal to the QL, must be at or above the lowest non-zero standard in the calibration curve, and must be reliably determined.
 Project RLs are client-specified reporting levels, which may be higher than the QL.
 Results reported below the QL must be qualified as estimated values.
 Also see Section 19.6.1.3. - The client request is documented and the laboratory informs the client of its procedure for working with unusual compounds.
-The final report must be footnoted or qualified, as applicable: Reporting Limit based on the low standard of the calibration curve.
+The final report must be footnoted or qualified, as applicable:

+Reporting Limit based on the low standard of the calibration curve.